 Jason was literally born into the restaurant business.
 Jason’s father and uncle owned a five star restaurant in Elgin, IL called The Butterman’s.
 Much of Jason’s youth was spent in and around the restaurant and it was this early exposure that developed into a zeal for the industry.
 However, upon graduating from Illinois State University with an education degree Jason began teaching professionally.
 To help supplement a starting teacher’s salary, Jason waited tables and bartended at the famed John Barleycorn on Lincoln Ave. where he worked with past IWU classmate, and friend, Nathan Hilding.
 It was there Jason and Nate began conceptualizing their business partnership.
 Thankfully for the thousands upon thousands of Bottleneck customers, Jason decided teaching was not his true calling.
 After opening the Clark St. John Barleycorn as the General Manager, Jason and Nathan’s dream of becoming business partners came to fruition when they opened Trace in 2001.

 Purveyor of Good Times

 Jason’s relationship with fellow business partners Nathan Hilding and Chris Bisaillon began on the football field of Illinois Wesleyan University, where he spent two years prior to transferring to Illinois State University.
-As the self proclaimed “Purveyor of Good Times” you can often find Jason on site at one of the Bottleneck Management venues ensuring that, indeed, everyone is having a great time!
-Jason and his wife Jenny reside in Wrigleyville and welcomed their first child in the summer of 2012.
+As the self-proclaimed “Purveyor of Good Times,” you can often find Jason onsite at one of the Bottleneck Management venues, ensuring that, indeed, everyone is having a good time!
+Jason and his wife Jenny reside on the north side of Chicago and welcomed their first child in the summer of 2012.